South Korea: Sewol ferry emerges from the water 3 years after sinking

 And video emerged of Captain Lee Joon-seok, dressed only in his underwear, leaping into the arms of the Korean Coast Guard as hundreds remained trapped on the vessel.
 He was later convicted of murder.

-Family groups and opposition politicians have long called for the Sewol's recovery and a full investigation of its sinking.
+Family groups and opposition politicians have long called for the Sewol's recovery and a full investigation into its sinking.

 The incident was a black mark on the presidency of Park Geun-hye, who appeared to be absent during the unfolding disaster, not addressing the nation until seven hours after the ferry began taking on water.

-Park's impeachment this month for abuse of power was a bittersweet moment for many Sewol families, as the President's handling of the incident was thrown out by a constitutional court as a reason for her impeachment.
+However, Park's impeachment this month for abuse of power was a bittersweet moment for many Sewol families, as the former President's handling of the incident was not considered a factor by the court in her impeachment.